 14 Work With Fragments From Dependencies

 Fragments are reusable pieces of UI that can be used in multiple pages, in other fragments, and also within dynamic components, such as a dynamic form or table.
-If a fragment developer has made a fragment in a dependency extendable, you can add it and configure it in your extension.
+If a fragment developer has made a fragment in a dependency extendable, you can configure it in your extension.

 Each fragment is defined once, either in your extension or in a dependency.
 Each page or component containing the fragment is referencing the same fragment.
 This allows for consistency across pages and components, so you know the fragment will be rendered and behave the same way in every instance where it appears.
 For example, if a fragment contains a dynamic container, the dynamic container will be rendered and behave the same way in every page where that fragment appears.
 The container will include the same templates, cases, sections and UI components in each instance of the fragment.
 This means that when you customize the container in the fragment, your changes will affect the dynamic container in every place the fragment appears in your extension.
 For more on what you can do with fragments, see What Are Fragments? and Work With Fragments.

-If a fragment developer makes a fragment accessible to extensions, you can use your extension to configure it, for example, to:
+A fragment developer can make the contents of a fragment extendable, which means you can use your extension to configure the fragment, for example, to:

 • Change the fragment's input parameters;